andrasq/node-qdate/Readme.md

 ### adjust( timestamp, delta, units )

-adjust the timestamp by +/- delta units.
+return the Date corresponding to the timestamp adjusted by +/- delta units.
 Units may be one of 'year', 'month', 'week', 'day', 'hour', 'minute' or 'second' or 'millisecond'.

+### convert( timestamp, tzFromName, tzToName ) ??

+return a modified timestamp that when formatted as GMT will display the time correctly formatted for the timezone.
+The timezone name must be handled separately.

 ### strtotime( timespec [,tzName] )

 convert the time specification to a Date.
 The time spec can be anything `date --date` can parse, like "+2 hours" or "3 weeks ago" or "9pm last Friday".

-### format ?
+### startOf( timestamp, units ) ?

+return the Date corresponding to the timestamp at the start of the named unit.
+Unit can be any time division listed under `adjust()` above, eg 'month', 'week', 'hour'.

 Related